-A1.5.
-Indicator: The school has means to publicize the vision, mission, and schoolwide learner outcomes to the students, parents and other members of the school community.
+Indicator: The school has means to publicize the vision, mission, and schoolwide learner outcomes to the students, parents, and other members of the school community.

-A1.5.
-Prompt: Examine the effectiveness of the means to publicize the purpose and the schoolwide learner outcomes to the students, parents and other members of the school community.
+Prompt: Examine the effectiveness of the means to publicize the mission, vision, and the schoolwide learner outcomes to the students, parents, and other members of the school community.